-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by Penn National Gaming, Inc. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access shareholder communications electronically in future years
+ELECTRONIC DELMERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by Penn National Garming, Inc. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the htemet and, when prompted, indicate that you agree to receive or access shareholder communications electronically in future years.

-VOTE BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern Time the day before the meeting date.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+Eastern Time the day before the out-offdate or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.